 Voltage and Plug Differences

 Depending on where you are coming from, you may need to bring a plug converter to be able to use your essential electronic devices or appliances.

 - The UK & Ireland* you will have no problems plugging in your electrical appliance in Spain except for the physical fact that it won't fit!
 You will need to bring a plug adapter.
 Note that though the British shaver plugs and sockets look like the European ones, they are not the same.

 - Australia & New Zealand, your considerations will be the same as for UK-based travelers, though the adapter you need will be different.

 - South Africa, again, your considerations will be the same as for UK-based travelers, though the adapter you need will be different.

 - Other European Countries use the same power supply and the same plugs as Spain, so no adapter is required.

-- North, Central and South America and Japan use 110V, however, many devices are dual-rated—check the device or power brick to be sure—so you will only need a plug adapter to use your them on both sides of the Atlantic.
+- North America, Central America, South America and Japan use 110V, however, many devices are dual-rated—check the device or power brick to be sure—so you will only need a plug adapter to use your them on both sides of the Atlantic.

 A cheap adapter can be bought in advance (from Currys or Boots) or (even cheaper) in Spain in stores like El Corte Inglés.